Purdue Space Day FAQ

 How do I sign up my child for PSD 2018?

 Registration for PSD 2017 will be held online.
 It will open at 8:00 am on September 1, 2017.
 Registration will remain open until all spots have been filled.
-All spots were filled within the first few hours last year, so set a reminder to log on and register ASAP.
+All spots were filled within the first few hours last year, so set a reminder and register early.

 How much does PSD cost?